metasfresh/metasfresh-documentation/_appdictionary_collection/EN/design_guide_windows_webui.md

 <kbd><a href="assets/design_guide_webui_included_record_tabs.png" title="Click to enlarge" target="\_blank"><img src="assets/design_guide_webui_included_record_tabs.png" alt="Default Filter for Documents (WebUI)"></a></kbd>

+## UOM
+* Each time a quantity is shown, show the UOM next to it
+* Each time a price is shown, show the price uom next to it ( unless it's the same as the uom above)
+* If the UOM is missing in the data structure, create followupo to add it.

 ## Dos and Dont's (unless the opposite is specifically requested)
 * If a column is a filter, the field for it should be displayed in grid view;